fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 Lite ICE agents which are commonly used by servers by definition only respond to binding requests and do not send binding requests themselves.
 Due to the lock-step behavior of DTLS this is not a problem.

+TODO: can lite agents immediately send without embedding?

 ## DTLS procedures
 For the protocol described in this specification the DTLS handshake is started before ICE finds a valid pair and MUST disable the DTLS resend timeout as resends will be handled by the STUN (application) layer using cached packets.

 Instead of receiving the DTLS packets after demultiplexing (described in {{Section 7 of ?RFC7983}}), the DTLS layer receives packets from the ICE layer directly.
-The DTLS layer MUST notify the ICE agent when the DTLS handshake is complete.

 ### MTU considerations
 Embedding DTLS in STUN requires considerations for reducing the MTU used by the DTLS layer for the fragmentation of the handshake.